Academic Program Review

 - Relationship to the program mission, goals, and intended outcomes

-- Strengths and weaknesses with regard to student learning
+- Strengths and weaknesses regarding student learning

 - Currency of the program